Marketing emails get all the credit, but transactional emails are the ones that carry the day.

 Every business has room to improve.
 Asking for feedback from your customers is one of the best ways to improve your customer experience.

 You have to ask for feedback in the proper context; otherwise, it will feel out of place and give lower returns.
 Some of the situations you can ask for feedback include after making a purchase, completing a trial period, or renewing a subscription.
+You can collect feedback by using the survey software.
 If the feedback survey is extensive, you can include an external link to where you’ll be collecting the information.

 Transactional emails vs. marketing emails